 So, next time I saw him, I said, “Tim, you can’t do that.
 It’s not fair.
 You can’t wake me up out of a dead sleep and tell me I’m not excited enough.”
 He said, “Brian, this is why we’re friends.
 I really appreciate the fact that you can tell me that.
 And you’re right.”

 As an adaptation of the novel, Neuromancer the game can only be considered a dismal failure.
-Like the novel, the game’s story begins in a sprawling Japanese metropolis of the future called Chiba City, stars a down-on-his-luck console cowboy named Case, and comes to revolve around a rogue artificial intelligence named Neuromancer.
+Like that of the book, the game’s story begins in a sprawling Japanese metropolis of the future called Chiba City, stars a down-on-his-luck console cowboy named Case, and comes to revolve around a rogue artificial intelligence named Neuromancer.
 Otherwise, though, the plot of the game has very little resemblance to that of the novel.
 Considered in any other light than the commercial, the license is completely pointless; this could easily have been a generic cyberpunk adventure.

 I always make it a special point to highlight games I consider to be genuine classics, the ones that still hold up very well today, and that goes double if they aren’t generally well-remembered.
 Neuromancer fits into both categories.
 So, please, feel free to download the Amiga version from right here, pick up an Amiga emulator if you don’t have one already, and have at it.
 This one really is worth it, folks.